andymj/vagrant-puppet-demo/README.md

 # vagrant-puppet-demo
-Short demo using vagrant for virtual machines with puppet as server provisioning
+Short demo using vagrant for virtual machines with puppet as server provisioning with [ubuntu/trusty64](https://atlas.hashicorp.com/ubuntu/boxes/trusty64)

 ## Install Vagrant.